catamphetamine/react-responsive-ui/README.md

 Use [babel-plugin-transform-decorators-legacy](https://babeljs.io/docs/plugins/transform-decorators/) for decorators syntax support.

+## Supported Browsers

+IE 11, Edge, Firefox, Chrome, Safari — have been tested.

 ## Known Issues

 An overflown `<Modal/>` scroll is janky on iOS because it tries to scroll `<body/>` instead of the `<Modal/>` contents.
 [That's how it is on iOS](https://codeandmortar.com/blog/fed-tips-1/).